 Hot water heating makes up about 30% of the average New Zealand household’s energy use.
-However, heat pump water heaters (HPWH) are still an emerging technology – particularly in the residential market.
-There are only an estimated 12,000 installed in New Zealand homes – compared to a total of around 2 million electric storage and gas instantaneous systems.
+However, heat pump water heaters (HPWH) are still an emerging technology — particularly in the residential market.
+There are only an estimated 12,000 installed in New Zealand homes, out of a total of around 2 million systems overall (including electric storage, solar, and gas instantaneous or storage systems).

-To encourage the uptake of HPWH technology EECA is undertaking research to understand:
+To encourage the uptake of HPWH technology in New Zealand EECA is undertaking research to understand:

 - more about the performance of these products